readyready15728/misc/awakemud-notes.md

 * A vendor in the basement of the Tsuyama mansion north of Seattle State Park sells what appear to be highly valuable magical baubles.
 Indeed there is at least one other vendor there that sells similar items.
-* Frank Horrigan can be found at Mama June's in Norfolk.
 * There is a Matrix terminal on the ground floor of the Evergreen Multiplex which can be used after destroying a swinging door in the way.
 * Tony Bergdorf at the top floor of Homewood Suites in Seattle offers work for less experienced runners.
 * Knight-Errant lifeguards in Virginia have an even better helmet than the samurai helmets mentioned earlier (but they're illegal).
-* The "shady character" can be found on or near Highway 60 in Virginia Beach but it can be tricky.
 * Airships can land at helipads.
-* Marc Andre-Lavoie's tractor run involves a frustrated farmer on the highway in the north part of Tidewater.
-* Marc Andre-Lavoie's pier run really demands milspec armor.
-* Newton, the small time fence's operation is on the eastern side of the highway in the north of Tidewater.
-Newton operates much like the pawn shop in Little Chiba.